johnrm174/model-railway-signalling/README.md

 ## What's new for Release x.x.x:

-* New 'Signalbox Levers' feature - enables you to achieve a fully prototypical simulation of a signalbox.
+* New 'Signalbox Levers' feature - enables you to achieve a fully prototypical simulation of a signalbox:
-** Levers can be added to the schematic and 'connected' to the signals and oints they control.
+    * Levers can be added to the schematic and 'connected' to the signals and oints they control.
 Seperate levers can be assigned to a point's blades and the Facing Point Lock (FPL).
 Seperate levers can also be used to control each 'route' from a signal (i.e. semaphore signal arm or colour light signal route).
 Full interlocking is preserved, with a clear indication on the Signalbox lever as to the state of the interlocking.
-** Keyboard events can be mapped to Signalbox Levers.
+    * Keyboard events can be mapped to Signalbox Levers.
 This enables control of the Lever from external physical switches (such as the DCC concepts S lever) via readily available keyboard encoders.
 Options are provide to display pop-up warnings if an external lever is switched whilst the lever is locked.
 Alternatively, Lever interlocking can be disabled (not recommended) if you always want the state of the points and signals on the